 Watch for physical signs of trauma

-Victim services, health and mental health support teams from around the province, policing and investigative reinforcements, school safety teams providing trauma-informed supports, and other resources are deployed in the community.
+Victim services, mental health professionals, school safety teams, and policing and investigative reinforcements are providing trauma-informed supports and other resources in the community.